 - Missing Snow (6b+, the area’s warm up, oh so nice!)

 Now, for the afternoons, you have a lot more options and I actually enjoy these climbing areas more.
 Most of the areas are good, so just take a look in the guidebook to get a better idea of all of the options.
 If you’re looking for a good ‘mix’ of routes (beginner and intermediate climbs) I would suggest Fire Wall.
-The longest and most impressive climbs have to be located on Melting Wall.
+The longest and most impressive climbs are located on Melting Wall.
 This is only a few minutes past Fire Wall.
-If you want the highest quality rock, I have to suggest Cat Wall, it is without a doubt one of the best crags in Tonsai.
+If you want the highest quality rock, I have to suggest Cat Wall, which is without a doubt one of the best crags in Tonsai.

 - The Groove Tube (6a, super soft, bolts are a bit spaced out, but excellent)

 - Cross Eyed (7b, a super long pumpfest, fantastic)

 - Affenhitze (7a+, a slightly easier version of Cross Eyed)

 - Gilles No Limits (7c, the best 7c in Tonsai, yeah I said it)